 - strengthen nursing leadership.

-The CNF is committed to fostering active participatory membership and collaborating with Commonwealth and international organisations such as the International Council of Nurses, the International Confederation of Midwives and the World Health Organisation.
+The CNMF is committed to fostering active participatory membership and collaborating with Commonwealth and international organisations such as the International Council of Nurses, the International Confederation of Midwives and the World Health Organisation.

-The CNF’s current work programme includes the following:
+The CNMF’s current work programme includes the following:

 - membership development,

 - conducting in-country projects with national nursing organisations involving capacity building and training,

 - communicating with member organisations through a newsletter and the website,

 - conducting and facilitating research on nursing and midwifery within Commonwealth countries

 - participating in and contributing to Commonwealth Health Ministers’ and Heads of Government meetings